cryply/cryply2cranepay/README.md

 wallet migration tools

-Disclaimers: We do not take any responsibility for losing any money.
+Disclaimers: We do not take any responsibility for any losing of your CRPs.
 Use this tool on your own risk.

 This tool dedicated for migration of private keys from Cryply wallet to CranePay wallet.
 While it is enough to send money from Cryply to CranePay some people need to keep all addresses f.e Exchange.